Linux Foundation Celebrates Microsoft's GitHub Acquisition - Slashdot

 In my opinion that statement damages the reputation of the Harvard Business Review.
 What it really means is something like this: "... legions of developers can be FORCED into the Microsoft developer environment, where the real money is made."

 Microsoft bought access?
-(Score:2)
+(Score:3)

 Microsoft bought access to the code of GitHub's paying customers.